Capitalism and Criminal Justice Reform

 D) If done at the state level, what's to prevent felons from all over the country flocking to that state?
 The subsidy only applies to people who have been a state resident for at least ten years.

-F) How the hell do we sell this idea?
-Cause you can already hear the blow-back.
+F) How do we sell this idea?
+Because you can already hear the blow-back.
 “Why should I supsidize criminals?
 They get what they deserve.
 Actions have consequences.”
 Fortunately these hot-button one line questions have simple one line answers.
 “Because if they can't find employment they'll break into your house and steal your stuff - or steal somebody else's stuff and go to jail and your tax dollars have to support them there.”
 So the answer is obvious.
-But the question will be asked over and over again, on facebook, and in the halls of Lansing, and we have to answer it again and again, just that concisely.
+But the question will be asked over and over again, on facebook, and in the halls of government; and we have to answer it again and again, just that concisely.

 From a marketing perspective, don't call this bill the "Supporting Felons Act", call it the "Return to Work Act".
 You can see how that has a different feel.